-Under the Site-Sharing Agreement, the party that is the owner, lessee or licensee of each site is defined as the "Station Owner".
-The other party (the "Sharer") is entitled to request a license to use certain facilities at that site.
-The Site-Sharing Agreement and each site license provide for the Station Owner to be paid a commercial license fee in accordance with the Site-Sharing Agreement ratecard and for the Sharer to be responsible, in normal circumstances, for the costs of accommodation and equipment used exclusively by it.
-The Site-Sharing Agreement may be terminated with five years' prior notice by either of the parties and expires on December 31, 2005 or on any tenth anniversary of that date.
-It may also be terminated (i) following a material breach by either party which, if remediable, is not remedied within 30 days of notice of such breach by the non-breaching party, (ii) on the bankruptcy or insolvency of either party and (iii) if either party ceases to carry on a broadcast transmission business or function.
+Under the site-sharing agreement, the party that is the owner, lessee or licensee of each site is defined as the "station owner".
+The other party, the sharer, is entitled to request a license to use certain facilities at that site.
+The site-sharing agreement and each site license provide for the station owner to be paid a commercial license fee in accordance with the site-sharing agreement ratecard and for the sharer to be responsible, in normal circumstances, for the costs of accommodation and equipment used exclusively by it.
+The site-sharing agreement may be terminated with five years' prior notice by either of the parties and expires on December 31, 2005 or on any tenth anniversary of that date.
+It may also be terminated (1) following a material breach by either party which, if remediable, is not remedied within 30 days of notice of such breach by the non-breaching party, (2) on the bankruptcy or insolvency of either party and (3) if either party ceases to carry on a broadcast transmission business or function.

-Negotiations are in progress between NTL and us to amend the Site-Sharing Agreement to account for the build-out of digital transmission sites and equipment, a new rate card related to site sharing fees for new digital facilities and revised operating and maintenance procedures related to digital equipment.
+Negotiations are in progress between NTL and us to amend the site-sharing agreement to account for the build-out of digital transmission sites and equipment, a new rate card related to site sharing fees for new digital facilities and revised operating and maintenance procedures related to digital equipment.